Background biographical information

 - Monitor and control your nonverbal behavior.

-- Minimize background noise.
+- Minimise background noise.

 - Face older people when you speak with them, with your lips at the same level as theirs.